Puthanampatti

-Puthanampatti is a village located in Thuraiyur Taluk, Tiruchirappalli district of Tamil Nadu, India.
+Puthanampatti is a village located in Musiri taluk, Tiruchirappalli district of Tamil Nadu, India.
 Puthanampatti village is located approximately 35 km from Tiruchirappalli.
 Agriculture is the backbone of their economy.
 This village is located in South India and is known for its rich and unique culture.

 Etymology

 Puthanampatti was formerly known as "Punathai".
 From 1 September 2018, the taluk (township) was changed from Musiri to Thuraiyur.